Skip to article frontmatterSkip to article content

 About LU factorization

-• Our iterative implementation uses Gauss-Jordan elimination in a principled order.
+An iterative implementation of LULU factorization uses Gauss-Jordan elimination in a principled order.
 We first eliminate the first column of the matrix, then the second column, and so on.
+A more sophisticated algorithm, Crout’s method with pivoting, performs optimal order of decomposition based on the specific values present in a given row or column.
+However, our approach is matrix agnostic, and so we will not implement pivoting.

 • Given a matrix AA and target b\mathbf{b}, what is the overall runtime to find x\mathbf{x}?